A creative inquiry into shame, spontaneity, freedom, self consciousness and our inner critic.

-Watch Steve’s TEDx talk on learning dance with the Inner Critic below
+Watch Steve’s TEDx talk on learning to creatively dance with the Inner Critic below

 Simon Cavicchia: Simon is a coach, executive coach, organisational consultant, supervisor and a Gestalt psychotherapist.
-He has consulted at all levels in organisations working with individuals and groups.
-He Is currently Joint Programme Leader of the MSc/MA in Coaching Psychology at the Metanoia Institute.
+He has consulted at all levels in organisations working with individuals and groups. was Programme Director of the MSc in Coaching Psychology at the Metanoia Institute until 2017 and is now on the faculty of the Ashridge Masters in Executive Coaching.
 He is particularly interested in integrating relational and psychodynamic perspectives on organisational life and consulting, and is committed to continually researching how these perspectives can be used to inform effective practice in organisational settings.
 He supervises consultants and coaches, and has a psychotherapy practice in London.

-Steve Chapman is a spontaneity and creativity consultant, coach, speaker and writer.
+Steve Chapman is an artist, writer, speaker coach and consultant interested in creativity and the human condition.
 He specialises in crashing together ideas from the complexity sciences, gestalt psychology and various therapeutic creative practices to help individuals and organisations navigate their way through change in a way that is more responsive, lively and innovative.
 He holds an MSc with distinction in organisational change and is visiting faculty on the Ashridge Business School and Metanoia Organisational Development MSc programmes.
-In addition to this Steve has trained in improvisation with Keith Johnstone (Loose Moose, Calgary), John Cremer (The Maydays, Brighton), Neil Mullarkey (The Comedy Store, London) and the late Jason Chin (iO, Chicago) and in mask work with Steve Jarand, Trestle Theatre and Strangeface Theatre.
-He has also undertaken a foundation programme in Art Therapy.
-He is the author of “Can Scorpions Smoke?
-Creative Adventures in the Corporate World.”
+In addition to this Steve has trained extensively in gestalt practices, mask work, improvisation and completed a foundation programme in Art Therapy.